powermock/powermock/README.md

 Please note that PowerMock is mainly intended for people with expert knowledge in unit testing.
 Putting it in the hands of junior developers may cause more harm than good.

 ## News

+* 2017-09-16: PowerMock 1.7.3 has been released.
+The release includes bugfix for [#849](https://github.com/powermock/powermock/issues/849).
+See [release notes](https://github.com/powermock/powermock/releases/tag/powermock-1.7.3) for details.
+* 2017-09-16: PowerMock 1.7.2 has been released.
+The first release with using Mockito Shipkit.
+See [release notes](https://github.com/powermock/powermock/releases/tag/powermock-1.7.2) for details.
 * 2017-08-12: PowerMock 1.7.1 has been released with one, but significant change: the old API for verifying static mock has been deprecated and a new one has been added.
 Old API will be removed in version PowerMock 2.0 due to incompatibility with Mockito Public API.
-* 2017-06-16: PowerMock 1.7.0 has been released with support for Mockito 2 (not only beta versions) and new features such as global `@PowerMockIgnore` as well as bug fixes and other improvements.
-See [release notes](https://github.com/powermock/powermock/releases/tag/powermock-1.7.0) and [change log](https://raw.githubusercontent.com/powermock/powermock/master/docs/changelog.txt) for details.
-* 2017-02-03: Johan blogs about how to mock slf4j with PowerMock at his [blog](http://code.haleby.se/2017/02/03/a-case-for-powermock/)

 [Older News](https://github.com/powermock/powermock/wiki/OldNews)